opcon/QuickFont/readme.md

 ###Todo
-- [ ] Implement Vertex Array support
+- [x] Implement Vertex Array support
-- [ ] Implement Shader support
+- [x] Implement Shader support
-- [ ] Remove legacy OpenGL render code and switch to a fully programmable pipeline forward compatible with OpenGL 4.4
+- [x] Remove legacy OpenGL render code and switch to a fully programmable pipeline forward compatible with OpenGL 4.4
+- [ ] Remove option to pass in a null Configuration object - this only adds to visual complexity
+- [ ] Finish refactoring library

 ###Using Vertex Buffers